surma/surma.dev/content/things/portrait-mode.md

 > **Be warned!** Photography terminology is a mess and correlation established in experiments is often mistaken for causation.
 One of my goals for this article is to clear up as much as possible.

 Recently, camera phones have gotten a new feature called “portrait mode”, that adds this background blur to a photo.
-It’s called portrait mode because the shallow depth of field is especially popular for portraits.
+It’s called portrait mode because that background blur is especially popular for portraits.
 However, the phone’s background blur is fake — it’s added during post-processing and often you can even remove or adjust the background blur after the fact.
-By visualizing sharp edges in the image, you can see that the blurriness sets in quite abruptly.
-That’s not how real background blur would behave.
+Once you take a closer look, you can often see the blurriness setting in quite abruptly or other weird artifacts.

 <figure>
   <img src="./portrait-mode.jpg" width="1280" height="960">